H. Clay Earles

 The speedway held its first race on Sept.
 7, 1947 -- three months before the creation of NASCAR.
 That initial race drew more than 6,000 fans to the track, which had just 750 seats ready.

 Built as a dirt track, the .526-mile asphalt speedway has grown from a dusty, primitive operation into a multi-million dollar facility covering over 340 acres.
-It’s been called "two drag strips with short turns" due to the 800-foot straights and tight turns banked at only 12 degrees.
+The track's unique paperclip shape makes it especially challenging with 800-foot straights and tight turns banked at only 12 degrees.

 In 1964, Earles decided it was time for a “different” type of trophy for his race winners.
-He gave winners grandfather clocks instead of trophies, a tradition that continues today.
+He gave winners grandfather clocks, a tradition that continues today.

 Earles passed away on Nov.
 16, 1999 as Chairman of the Board and Chief Executive Officer of the speedway.